Identity Cards Act 2006: Costs

+By the time the Act was repealed, the Home Office stated that £257 million had been spent specifically on implementing identity cards.

+The estimated combined 10-year cost of the biometric passport and identity scheme was £5.612bn in November 2007.
+Much of the cost involved was due to the introduction and production of biometric passports, which became standard worldwide and British passports continued to be issued biometrically.
+Up to 70% of the total cost was due to biometric passport issuances.

-Independent studies including one by the London School of Economics had suggested that costs could be as much as £12 billion to £18 billion.
+Independent studies including one by the London School of Economics had forecasted that total costs of implementing the biometric identity and passport scheme could be as much as £10.6 billion to £19.2 billion, with an estimated £814 million to £1,200 million from costs directly attributed to ID card issuance.
 The reliability of this study was challenged by the Labour Government which disputed some of the assumptions used in the calculations, such as the need to retake biometric information every 5 years.
 The government argued that this assumption had not been supported by any research in the London School of Economics report, and that biometric experts quoted in the LSE reports had sought to distance themselves from its findings.
 The Government also claimed that the authors of these estimates were established opponents to the scheme and could not be considered unbiased academic sources.

 Tony McNulty, Home Office minister who was responsible for the scheme, responded by saying a "ceiling" on costs would be announced in October 2005.
 There were indications that the Labour Government was looking at ways of subsidising the scheme by charging other Government Departments, with the implication that this would result in increased charges for other Government services to individuals or businesses.

-After the 2005 general election, the Home Office stated that it would cost £584 million a year to run the scheme.
-In October 2006, the Government declared it would cost £5.4bn to run the ID cards scheme for the next 10 years.
-In May 2007, the Home Office forecast a cost rise of £400m to £5.3 billion, a figure revised in November 2007 to £5.612bn.

 The Labour Government abandoned plans for a giant new computer system to run the national identity card scheme.
 Instead of a single multibillion-pound system, information was held on three existing, separate databases.

-An estimate from the Home Office placed the cost of a 10-year passport and ID card package at £85, while after the 2005 general election in May 2005 they issued a revised figure of over £93, and announced that a "standalone" ID card would cost £30.
+An estimate from the Home Office placed the cost of a passport and ID card package at £85, while after the 2005 general election in May 2005 they issued a revised figure of over £93, and announced that a standalone ID card would cost £30.
 In 2009, it was announced that retailers would be collecting fingerprints and photographs, and that they would be able to charge for this, meaning that the total cost for a standalone ID card was expected to be up to £60.